alvinjo/RealAccountApi/README.md

 > In programming context either term can be used to describe the process of dequeueing (taking data from the queue)

+4. I run the command 'activemq start' but the service wont start, help?

+> Try running the same command with the activemq file in the 'win32' or 'win64' folder.

-4. I still don't understand
+5. I still don't understand

 > Consult the [all knowing](https://google.com)